randy-johnson/boxlang-docs/boxlang-language/reference/types/struct.md

 Structs are highly versatile and are used for organizing and managing related data.

- Types of Structs in BoxLang:
+ Types of Structs in BoxLang: ,<code>,DEFAULT, CASE_SENSITIVE, LINKED, LINKED_CASE_SENSITIVE, SORTED, WEAK, SOFT,</code>,

- * Basic Structs: These are the basic structures where each key is associated with a single value.
+ - DEFAULT: These are the basic structures where each key is associated with a single value.
 Keys are case-insensitive and can be strings or symbols.
- * Nested Structs: Structs can contain other structs as values, allowing for a hierarchical organization of data.
+ - Nested Structs: Structs can contain other structs as values, allowing for a hierarchical organization of data.
- * Case-Sensitive Structs: By default, BoxLang structs are case-insensitive.
+ - CASE_SENSITIVE: By default, BoxLang structs are case-insensitive.
 However, you can create case-sensitive structs if needed.
- * Ordered Structs: This implementation of a Struct maintains keys in the order they were added.
+ - LINKED, LINKED_CASE_SENSITIVE (Ordered Structs): This implementation of a Struct maintains keys in the order they were added.
- * Sorted Structs: This implementation of a Struct maintains keys in specified sorted order.
+ - SORTED: This implementation of a Struct maintains keys in specified sorted order.
+ - WEAK: This implementation of a Struct uses weak references for keys.
+ - SOFT: This implementation of a Struct uses a default struct with values wrapped in a SoftReference.

 ## Examples